 I call sour cream a “guilty pleasure” because it can be high in calories and fat.
 Most commercial reduced-fat and nonfat versions are primarily whey, modified food/corn starch, salts, stabilizers, and artificial gums—not a good alternative.
 So if I’m buying sour cream, I read the labels closely and buy full-fat versions that only list “cultured cream” or something similar as the ingredient.
 But you can easily get the best flavor from the fewest ingredients by making sour cream at home.

 The potential downside of homemade sour cream is its thickness.
 Americans are used to sour cream so thick that you can stand your spoon in it.
 When I lived in Russia, sour cream was sold in bags; you’d snip the corner and squeeze it out.
-Homemade sour cream is closer to this density.
+Fresh sour cream is closer to this density.
 Once you adjust to the texture, you’ll be hooked on its rich flavor and keep it in your cultured dairy repertoire.

 1/16 teaspoon Aroma B mesophilic starter